Shipyard | Stocznia

-The Baltic Sea Cultural Centre will host the second artistic residency curated by Agnieszka Wołodźko and produced by Katarzyna Szewciów and Veronika Uziak for the Creative Europe project, Memory of Water.
+The Baltic Sea Cultural Centre will host our second artistic residency in Poland curated by Agnieszka Wołodźko and produced by Katarzyna Szewciów and Veronika Uziak for the Creative Europe project, Memory of Water.
 Artists from Belgium, Greece, Ireland, Poland, Scotland and Sweden will carry out artistic actions and interventions related to local cultural heritage: the former Gdańsk Shipyard will be both the subject and location of their work.

 Following a research visit in June, the artists will test the potential of the post-industrial area on the quays in response to the rapid redevelopment of this part of the city.
 The thematic threads of their creative work will reflect the topics discussed by local stakeholders during a series of Urban Labs held at the Baltic Sea Cultural Centre on the future of the Shipyard: Memory, Art, Water & Public Spaces, Production, Green Spaces & Ecology, and Dialogue.

 Irish artist Mary Conroy will focus on the old tools used by shipyard workers.
 She will make casts and molds of these bygone industrial materials to create a seeded clay sculpture that will contribute to the ongoing rewilding of the Shipyard.
 The sculpture will be located on Martwa Wisła quay where the Forge was originally sited following the purchase of farmland in the nineteenth century.
 By next Spring, the sculpture will disintegrate as flowers grow from the seeds restoring biodiversity and green habitats to the area.